Changes to Household Waste Collections

 Why are these changes happening?

 The Government requires all councils to introduce consistent collections and make recycling simpler.
+This includes the collection of food waste from as many households as possible.
 Introducing dedicated vehicles in Sutton helps tackle contamination and ensures better quality recycling materials, as all the different types will be kept separate.

-We want to help residents recycle more, so we will also be introducing a new, dedicated collection service for small electricals in October at the same time.
-We will share more information before the service launches.
+We want to help residents recycle more, so we will also be introducing a new, dedicated collection service for small electricals.
+To find out more and to book a collection, please visit Small items recycling collection.

 Didn’t collection changes already happen this year?